 Section 44133.
-Revising the payment limit for certain state directed payments.
-This section directs HHS to revise current regulations to limit state-directed payments for services furnished on or after the enactment of this legislation from exceeding 100% of the total published Medicare payment rate.
+Revising payments for certain state directed payments.
+This section directs HHS to revise current regulations to limit state-directed payments for services furnished on or after the enactment of this legislation from exceeding 100% of the total published Medicare payment rate for Medicaid expansion states and 110% for non-expansion states.
 This section would grandfather in existing state-directed payments but limits states from expanding on already approved state-directed payments.
-This section would limit states' abilities to use state-directed payments to increase access to providers like rural hospitals, rural clinics, children's hospitals, community mental health centers, and more.
-This section would also likely lock state-directed payments at current levels, preventing payments from growing with inflation and adequately covering the costs of health care down the road.
+This section creates less of an incentive for Republican states to expand Medicaid coverage to 1.4 million uninsured individuals-and penalizes states that ensure millions of Americans have access to affordable health coverage through expansion.
+It would also limit states' abilities to use state-directed payments to increase access to providers like rural hospitals, clinics, children's hospitals, community mental health centers, and more.
+This section would also likely lock state-directed payments at current levels, preventing payments for growing with inflation and adequately covering the costs of health care down the road.

 Section 44134.
 Requirements regarding waiver of uniform tax requirement for Medicaid provider tax.
 This section modifies the criteria HHS must consider when determining whether certain health care-related taxes are generally redistributive.
 Currently, states can impose taxes on providers or insurers up to six percent of net revenues as long as the taxes meet certain statutory and regulatory standards.
-These standards include that the tax must be "uniform"-that is, applied equally to all providers within the specified class (such that the tax rate is not higher for, for example, Medicaid revenue than non-Medicaid revenue).
+These standards include that the tax must be "uniform"- that is, applied equally to all providers within the specified class (such that the tax rate is not higher for, for example, Medicaid revenue than non-Medicaid revenue).

 This provision effectively eliminates the ability of some states to continue their existing and already-sanctioned taxes.
 This section is effective upon the date of enactment.
-The HHS Secretary may (but is not required to) provide an applicable transition period of up to three fiscal years, seemingly to allow states with non-compliant health care-related taxes to come into compliance.
+The HHS Secretary may (but is not required to) provide an applicable transition period of up to three fiscal years, seemingly to allow states with non-compliant health carerelated taxes to come into compliance.
 HHS released a proposed rule on May 12, 2025 that mirrors this section.

 Section 44135.
-Requiring budget neutrality for Medicaid demonstration projects under section
+Requiring budget neutrality for Medicaid demonstration projects under section 1115.

-1115.
 This section puts in statute the already existing requirement that Section 1115 Medicaid waivers are not expected to result in an increase in the amount of Federal expenditures compared to the amount that such expenditures would otherwise be in the absence of the waiver (are budget neutral) and grants the HHS Secretary broad authority to develop a methodology for applying savings to a waiver's extension.